jeremyreeder/gridscout/docs/_posts/2020-06-03-comparison-of-bends.md

 I like the butterfly bend and find it easy to tie, so I'm happy to learn that it holds so well.
 I'm surprised that the zeppelin did so much worse.
-I find it a bit harder to tie and less versatile, so I'll stop bothering with it.
+I find it a bit harder to tie and less versatile, so I may stop bothering with it.
 As for the Simple-Simon-crossover, it outperformed two of the original Simple-Simon knots and is one of the easiest to tie.